Operation Cedar

 Project Cedar (also known as Operation Cedar, short for "Civilian Emergency Defence Aid to Russia") was a World War II project to deliver short-range aircraft from the United States to the USSR via Abadan, Iran, in the Persian Gulf.

 The project was initiated before the United States' entry into the war, a base was established on Abadan Island in March 1942.
 Oil tankers, returning from delivering oil to the United States, would take Bell P-39, Curtiss P-40, and Douglas A-20 parts to Abadan, where they were assembled into aircraft and flown to USSR.
 The 82nd Air Depot Group was part of Project Cedar.
-Head of the project on the Soviet side was Leonid Ivanovich Zorin.
+The head of the project on the Soviet side was Leonid Ivanovich Zorin.

 Another similarly secret operation, Project 19, was set up in Gura, Eritrea, to repair RAF aircraft.